 Personal hygiene is essential to preventing fungal infections, skin tears and wounds in fold creases and reducing areas where bacteria might enter your body.
 Cut your toe and finger nails short to avoid accidental scrapes, cuts and itching of your skin.
 Keep your skin hydrated and use special moisturizers to repair dry skin and lock in hydration, such as Eucerin or CeraVe.

 Take good care of your beautiful self and body.
-You know what looks and feels normal.
-Always check in with your medical professional(s) whenever something looks or feels wrong with your body!
+You know best what looks and feels normal.
+Always check in with your medical professional(s) whenever something looks or feels wrong with your body.
+A cellulitis or sepsis infection requires timely treatment to avoid critical complications, including death!